If you’re looking for a strategy to consolidate debt, you may have come across two common options: a personal loan or a personal line of credit.

-There are key differences that could cost you if you’re not careful, so continue reading to learn more about obtaining a line of credit versus a personal loan.
+The key differences could cost you if you’re not careful, so continue reading to learn more about obtaining a line of credit versus a personal loan.

-A (personal) line of credit is a credit source extended to an individual by a financial institution and may require you to have a checking account with that institution.
-Essentially, that just means the bank provides you access to a certain amount of money, which you can spend and pay back with interest.
+A personal line of credit is a limited amount of money to borrow that a financial institution extends to an individual.
+Essentially, it means a bank provides you access to a certain amount of money, which you can spend and pay back with interest.

-When it comes to consolidating debt, the borrower could obtain a line of credit to pay off debts at multiple places or use the money for any purpose.
-Sometimes lines of credit are “secured,” such as a home equity line of credit, and sometimes they are “unsecured,” meaning that no collateral is put up by the borrower to the bank.
+When it comes to consolidating debt, the borrower could obtain a line of credit to pay off multiple debts or use the money for any purpose.
+Lines of credit may either be secured or unsecured.
+A secured line of credit, such as a home equity line of credit or HELOC, requires collateral.
+An unsecured line of credit, such as a credit card, does not require collateral from the borrower to the bank.

 A personal loan is also issued by a bank or financial institution.
 The funds can be used for many things, but they are commonly used for a specific purpose such as:

 - Handling unexpected expenses

 - Upgrading to more energy-efficient appliances